vhopson/ASoC/README.md

 * asoc2codedx.py - the script that is executed to perform the data acquisition
 * asoc.py - a support file that contains access code for the IBM ASoC

-After successful execution of the script, three additional files will be generated in the current working directory.
+After successful execution of the script, two additional files will be generated in the current working directory.
 These are:

 * codedx.xml - the output from IBM ASoC for Code Dx ingestion